anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 Cloud Infrastructure operators should ensure that the TPM support is enabled in the platform firmware, so that platform measurements are correctly recorded during boot time.

 A simple process would work as follows;
-1. The BIOS CRTM (Bios Boot Block) is executed by the CPU and used to measure the BIOS firmware
+1. The BIOS CRTM (Bios Boot Block) is executed by the CPU and used to measure the BIOS firmware.
-1. The SHA1 hash of the result of the measurement is sent to the TPM
+1. The SHA1 hash of the result of the measurement is sent to the TPM.
-1. The TPM stores this new result hash by extending the currently stored value
+1. The TPM stores this new result hash by extending the currently stored value.
-1. The has comparisons can validate settings as well as the integrity of the modules
+1. The hash comparisons can validate settings as well as the integrity of the modules.

 Cloud Infrastructure operators should ensure that OS kernel measurements can be recorded by using a TPM-aware bootloader (e.g. [tboot](https://sourceforge.net/projects/tboot/) or [shim](https://github.com/rhboot/shim)), which can extend the root of trust up to the kernel level.